ruby-amqp/bunny/README.md

 [![Build Status](https://travis-ci.org/ruby-amqp/bunny.svg)](https://travis-ci.org/ruby-amqp/bunny/)

-### News & Announcements on Twitter

-To subscribe for announcements of releases, important changes and so on, please follow [@rubyamqp](https://twitter.com/#!/rubyamqp) on Twitter.

-More detailed announcements can be found in the [RabbitMQ Ruby clients blog](http://blog.rubyrabbitmq.info).

 ### Reporting Issues

 If you find a bug you understand well, poor default, incorrect or unclear piece of documentation,